 What resources are available to assist with my teen/young adult’s emotional and mental health needs?

 We recommend that you start by discussing this with your family physician.
 You may be eligible for counseling from a Social Worker at the Rehabilitation Centre or through a community service.
 You may also visit these websites:

-Does my teen/young adult need a family physician and specialists?
+Does my teen/adult need a family physician and specialists?